 Data center location should always be a top priority for customers.
 Choosing a data center in an optimal location not only provides immediate advantages, it also prevents major headaches down the road.
-That is why 123Net carefully handpicked an ideal environment for each of its four Michigan data centers.
+123Net carefully handpicked an ideal environment for each of its four Michigan data centers.

-While people may think that bandwidth is the only factor determining speed, that is not the case.
+While people may think that bandwidth is the only factor determining speed, that’s not the case.
 The physical distance from a data center to an application can significantly affect network latency.
-For this reason, there has been a huge push by financial companies to move their servers closer to the New York Stock Exchange.
+For this reason, many companies, such as healthcare companies, are seeking data centers local to their office space.
 These companies are gaining a clear edge over the competition due to the speed advantage lower network latency provides.
 While it could be less expensive to collocate further away, it is often not worth sacrificing speed.

 Businesses that collocate in areas prone to natural disasters are playing with fire.
 Events such as earthquakes, hurricanes, and tornadoes can cause critical power outages, leading to crippling downtime.
 If the best data center option happens to be in a disaster-prone area, consider selecting a backup data center at a safer location, preferably on a different power grid.

 Data center space should be in an area that is comfortable to reach.
-Personnel will need to travel to the data center regularly to make upgrades and service equipment.
+Personnel may need to travel to the data center to make upgrades and service equipment.
 If a data center is out of driving distance, consider the logistics of transporting personnel and equipment through the air.

 Businesses can take advantage of data center connectivity by creating multiple channels that will keep data moving freely despite outages.
 This makes data centers in well-connected areas safer and more reliable.
 It also gives businesses more room for growth, as they can easily make plenty of connections within the data center itself.

 123Net’s three Southfield data center facilities have a superior location.
 They have access to more than 20 carriers, are in low-risk southeastern Michigan and close to thousands of Metro Detroit businesses.
 123Net also has secure, easily accessible data center space in Grand Rapids that makes for premier primary or backup colocation space.
-Learn more about the strategic advantages you can gain from data center location by going to https://www.123.net/data-center/ or taking a tour at a 123Net data center today.
+Learn more about the strategic advantages you can gain from data center location or to schedule a tour of our data centers, visit: https://www.123.net/data-center/

 123Net is an Internet service provider (ISP) built on delivering reliable connections at high speeds.
 The organization provides enterprise data center, network and voice solutions for local Michigan businesses.